 Conference dates and location

-• Dates: 3 – 5 October 2023
+• Dates: 8 - 10 October 2024

-• City: Tokyo, Japan
+• City: Toronto, Canada

 Call for Papers

-Aligning with key themes at PRI in Person, we invite submissions of papers that focus on responsible investment, especially inviting submissions on the following topics:
+Aligning with the key themes at PRI in Person, we invite submissions of papers that focus on responsible investment, especially inviting submissions on the following topics:

 • Standardising data on sustainability outcomes / the impact of investments across E, S and G topics

-Environmental, Social and Governance issues and factors
+Integrating approaches to Environmental, Social and Governance issues

 • Physical climate risks and opportunities for private investment in adaptation